fontlabcom/getgo-fonts/docs/zotosans-cherokee.md

 ---

-## Coto Sans Cherokee
+## Zoto Sans Cherokee

-Coto Sans Cherokee is a design for the Cherokee script.
+Zoto Sans Cherokee is a design for the Cherokee script.

 It contains 89 glyphs and 1 OpenType features, and supports 90 characters from the Unicode blocks: Cherokee.